Multan women's cricket team

-The Multan women's cricket team is the women's representative cricket team for Multan.
+The Multan women's cricket team is the women's representative cricket team for Multan, a district of Punjab province in Pakistan.
 They competed in the National Women's Cricket Championship between 2004–05 and 2017.

 History

 Multan joined the National Women's Cricket Championship for its inaugural season in 2004–05, beating Faisalabad in the initial knock-out stage before finishing fourth in the final Super League.
 The side went on to compete in every edition of the National Women's Cricket Championship until it ended in 2017, but did not better their best finish from their first season.
 They finished second in their group five times in a row between 2006–07 and 2011–12, as well as in 2014.